Willie Nelson: Political views and activism

 Nelson supported Dennis Kucinich's campaign in the 2004 Democratic presidential primaries.
 He raised money, appeared at events, and composed the song "Whatever Happened to Peace on Earth?", criticizing the war in Iraq.
 He recorded a radio advertisement asking for support to put musician/author Kinky Friedman on the ballot as an independent candidate for the 2006 Texas gubernatorial election.
 Friedman promised Nelson a job in Austin as the head of a new Texas Energy Commission due to his support of bio-fuels.
 In January 2008, Nelson filed a suit against the Texas Democratic Party, alleging that the party violated the First and Fourteenth Amendments of the United States Constitution by refusing to allow co-plaintiff Kucinich to appear on the primary ballot because he had scratched out part of the loyalty oath on his application.

 Nelson is an advocate for better treatment for horses and has been campaigning for the passage of the American Horse Slaughter Prevention Act (H.R.
 503/S. 311) alongside the Animal Welfare Institute.
 He is on its board of directors and has adopted a number of horses from Habitat for Horses.
 In 2008, Nelson signed on to warn consumers about the cruel and illegal living conditions for calves raised to produce milk for dairy products.
 He wrote letters to Land O'Lakes and Challenge Dairy, two of the major corporations that use milk from calves raised at California's Mendes Calf Ranch, which employs an intensive confinement practice that was the subject of a lawsuit and campaign brought by the Animal Legal Defense Fund.
 Nelson is seen in the film The Garden supporting the impoverished community South Central Farm in Southern Los Angeles.

 A supporter of the LGBT movement, Nelson published in 2006 through iTunes a version of Ned Sublette's "Cowboys Are Frequently, Secretly Fond of Each Other", that met instant success.
 During an interview with Texas Monthly in 2013, regarding the Defense of Marriage Act and same-sex marriage in the United States, Nelson responded to a comparison the interviewer made with the civil rights movement, stating: "We'll look back and say it was crazy that we ever even argued about this".
-He also presented two logos with the pink equal sign, symbol of the LGBT movement.
-The first one, featured the sign represented with two long braids; while the second one, featured the sign represented with two marijuana cigarettes.
+He also presented two logos with the pink equal sign, a symbol of the LGBT movement.
+The first one featured the sign as two long braids while the second one represented the symbol with two marijuana cigarettes.
 The use of the logos became popular quickly in social networking sites such as Twitter and Facebook.

 In June 2018, Nelson deplored the Trump administration family separation policy.
 During his Fourth of July Picnic, he performed a song with Beto O'Rourke, the Democratic candidate for the Senate election in Texas.
-Nelson endorsed O'Rourke, and received negative reactions from the conservative part of his followers.
+Nelson endorsed O'Rourke, causing negative backlash from the conservative portion of his fanbase.
 On September 29, 2018, Nelson offered a free concert in Austin supporting the candidate's run.
 The last number he performed was "Vote 'Em Out", a new track that was subsequently released as a single.